zk-123/upload/README.md

     + **suffixFilter** you must split it by ','.it will intercept file by what you set here.

  + log4j.properties also will create a log file  default name 'log4j';
+ + dependency log4j.jar
+ + resource dir is lack of standardization